SedarEE/Projects/README.md

 # Projects
-Different programs were some of them have been graded at others have not.
-These programs are only uploaded for study and business reasons.
+My GitHub is only for study reasons.
+The files uploaded are graded and some of them are not.